Dimensional criterion for forecasting nonlinear systems by reservoir computing: Reservoir Computer Implementation and Evaluation

-Here, $\Delta t$ is the time step. $\beta = \gamma \Delta t$ is the leakage rate~\cite{lu17}.
-Unlike the term implies, $\beta \in |0, 1]$ is dimensionless.
-It is seen in Eq.~(\ref{n_forecasting}) that the value of $\beta$ determines how large a portion of the past state of the reservoir is directly repeated in the present state.
-For $\beta = 1$ this effect is at minimum and the present state is determined only through neural-network-type evolution by the second term in Eq.~(\ref{n_forecasting}).
+In the numerical form of Eq.(\ref{reservoir_dynamics}) we use $\Delta t = 0.01,\ 0.3$, and $0.25$ for the Lorenz, coupled Wilson-Cowan (cW-C), and Kuramoto-Sivashinsky (K-S) systems, respectively.
+For all systems time $t$ is given in the same "bare" units, i.e. $t = n \times \Delta t$, where $n$ is number of timesteps of length $\Delta t$ for each system.
+This way times for all systems are directly comparable. $\beta \in |0, 1]$ determines how large a portion of the past state of the reservoir is directly repeated in the present state.
+For $\beta = 1$ there is no direct feedback and the present state is determined only through neural-network-type evolution.
+For $\beta < 1$, RC is a leaky integrator~\cite{yildiz12} and has ESP, regardless of the reservoir topology.

+Hyperparameter values are found by Bayesian optimization.
+Optimal values are found for six parameters~\cite{griffith19}: spectral radius $\rho_r$, probability of connecting an element of $\mathbf{W}_{in}$ to RC $p_{in}$, spectral radius of $\mathbf{W}_{in}$ $\rho_{in}$, leakage rate $\beta$, regression parameter $\mu$, and in-degree $k$.
+This hyperparemeter set is conceptually complete: RC can be in principle optimized through them.